thlorenz/v8-map-processor/README.md

 2. Run your app with d8, i.e. `d8 --trace-maps example/points.js`
     - note that this will run just the JavaScript engine, so things like `setTimeout`, `console.log` and `process` are not available
-3. Run `map-processor` in the same directory to load the produced `v8.log` into the maps visualizer
+3. Run `v8-map-processor` in the same directory to load the produced `v8.log` into the maps visualizer

 Once you load the visualizer scroll to the very right of the timeline to skip the maps that are